-One of the starkest examples of the feedback between the financial and real sectors was the 2008/09 global financial crisis.
-Here, as sub-prime loans in a weakening US housing market became toxic, some large institutions fell, precipitating a crisis of confidence which snowballed as problems in other financial companies were uncovered, and eventually spilling over to other countries.
-The costs of the financial system problems have proven to be enormous in terms of real output foregone as well as taxpayer resources in the form of fiscal support.
+One of the starkest examples of the feedback between the financial and real sectors was the 2008/2009 global financial crisis.
+Here, as sub-prime loans in a

+1 The authors are economists in the Research Department of the Central Bank of Trinidad and Tobago.
+Drafts of the paper were presented at the Central Bank of Barbados and Central Bank of Trinidad and Tobago in July and November 2011 respectively.
+The paper was also tabled at a stress testing workshop hosted by CEMLA at the Central Bank of Bolivia in December 2011.
+The comments from participants at these seminars as well as others are gratefully acknowledged.
+The authors were part of the team that conducted stress tests at the Central Bank of Trinidad and Tobago.
+A previous version of this paper was published as Central Bank of Trinidad and Tobago weakening US housing market became toxic, some large institutions fell, precipitating a crisis of confidence which snowballed as problems in other financial companies were uncovered, and eventually spilled over to other countries.
+The costs of the financial system problems have proven to be enormous in terms of real output foregone, as well as taxpayer resources tapped in the form of fiscal support.